Copley Sq., Boston, Massachusetts. County/parish: Suffolk.

 1 contributing building.Also known as:

-The Massachusetts state legislature set aside land in Back Bay for a central library in 1880, after the BPL's previous main library became overcrowded.
-Following several attempts to devise plans, including an unsuccessful architectural design competition, McKim was hired to design the modern McKim Building in 1887.
+The BPL was established in 1852 and relocated several times in its first three decades.
+In response to overcrowding, the Massachusetts state legislature set aside land in Back Bay for a central library in 1880.
+Following several attempts to devise plans, including an unsuccessful architectural design competition, McKim was hired to design the McKim Building in 1887.
 Work began the next year, but construction was delayed partly due to cost overruns.
-Even after the McKim Building opened in February 1895, it took two decades for the building's artwork to be completed.
+Even after the McKim Building opened in February 1895, it took two decades to complete the building's artwork.
 To accommodate the collection's growth, the building was renovated in 1898 and expanded in 1918.
-Further growth in the collection prompted the BPL to consider expanding the Central Library in the mid-20th century, and the Johnson Building was thus developed from 1969 to 1972.
+Further growth prompted the BPL to consider an expansion in the mid-20th century, and the Johnson Building was developed from 1969 to 1972.
 The McKim Building was renovated in the 1990s, followed by the Johnson Building in the 2010s.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/63796738